 - Elevation Gain 160m

-Lynn Loop is a relatively easy and short trail passing through the forest, going up before turning back along the running water of Lynn Creek.
+Lynn Loop is a relatively short and easy walk passing through the forest, going up before turning back along the running water of Lynn Creek.
 The route wanders through a forest filled with Cedar and Hemlock trees with some views of the San Juan and Gulf Islands.
-The path is wide, well marked and easy to follow.
-The trail can be walked all year round, but can be icy and slippery in winter, so make sure to wear crampons this time of the year.
-It is a dog friendly hike, just keep your friend on a leash.
+The path is wide, well-marked, and easy to follow.
+The trail can be walked all year round but can be icy and slippery in winter, so make sure to wear crampons this time of the year.
+It is a dog-friendly hike, just keep your friend on a leash.

 Cedars Mill and Headwater Trails